 - MTA Light Raillink – Light Rail services is available to downtown Baltimore from BWI Marshall Airport.
 The BWI Marshall Airport Light Rail Station is located immediately outside the lower level of the terminal building, adjacent to Concourse E. Please note the fare and hours of operation on their information page.

-For information on using Baltimore public transportation or getting around when you’re in the city, see our Local Guide.
+For more information on using Baltimore public transportation or getting around when you’re in the city, see our Local Guide.
+See also: Hotel Accommodations.

 Local Dining Options

 We strive to meet all dietary requirements.
 The conference will provide lunches and breakfasts as well as hors d’oeuvres at the Monday reception.
 Dishes will be clearly labeled.
 Please let us know your dietary requirements when you register, and contact us at firstname.lastname@example.org for more detailed information.